gireeshcse/gireeshcse.github.io/blog/js/markdown/react_typescript.md

 tom.speak();
 ```

-* **readonly** causes a filed to become read-only after it has set one time in the constructor
+* **readonly** causes a field to become read-only after it has set one time in the constructor

 ```
 class Person {